Wednesday 04/13/22

 I’ll spearhead this, because as a shepherd it is not responsible to lead you where I am not willing to go.

-Again this is not about “problems”…this is about inward struggles against the flesh and against what Jesus may be asking you to or become like.
+Again this is not about “problems”…this is about inward struggles against the flesh and against what Jesus may be asking of you.

-The question is – do we love Him enough to seek Him for Who He really is and are we devoted enough to Him to remain completely His when we see Him to be different than thought or hoped?
+- Are we devoted enough to Him to remain completely His when we see Him to be different than we had thought or hoped?

-On Sunday we even saw that Jesus was different then what the disciples had expected as well and they fell into deceptions and temptations because of it.
+On Sunday we even saw that Jesus was different than what the disciples had expected, and they fell into deceptions and temptations because of it.

 But the words He had spoken to them over those years had bound them to Him and they said, “where would we go?”